siddharthyadav99/Selenium_Project-2/Readme.md

 # Web Scraping Project: Job Data Collection Using Python and Selenium

-This project is a comprehensive **Script** built using **Python** and **Selenium** to extract job listings from Linkedin.
+This project is a comprehensive **Web Scraping Script** built using **Python** and **Selenium** to extract job listings from Linkedin.
 The tool automates the process of gathering job-related information, providing a robust solution for data collection and analysis.

 ## Features